Application of Martindale Abrasion and Pilling Tester

 Random Tumble Pilling Tester

-Purpose: To simulate the pilling of textiles due to friction during washing and wearing.
+Purpose: To mimic how textiles pill from friction during washing and wear.

 Standard: ASTM D3512.

-Advantages: The simulated environment is more realistic and is particularly suitable for assessing the pilling of textiles during washing.
+Advantages: The simulated environment is realistic.
+It’s great for testing how textiles pill during washing.

-Selection advice: If you are concerned about pilling during the washing process, this device may be ideal.
+Selection advice: If you’re worried about pilling in the wash, this device might be perfect for you.

 Selection advice: